MaxCpt/SlopeForms_to_CSV/README.md

 You may modify config.json, especially "form_titles" (which really should have been a built-in filter on Splose.com).

-Attempt to modify splose_export_to_flat_csv.py can end up being an endless and hopelessness battle with AI vomitus.
+Attempt to modify splose_export_to_flat_csv.py can end up being an endless and hopeless battle with AI vomitus.